 - Special — There is a nonemergency condition, such as adverse weather, that indicates that App State is not operating regularly.

-These conditions will be posted on appstatealert.com.
+These conditions are posted on appstatealert.com.

 For more information about AppState-ALERTS and to register for AppState-ALERT text and voice notifications, visit App State’s emergency preparedness website.